Premee12/NLP/sentiment Analysis/readme.txt

-This dataset was created for the Paper 'From Group to Individual Labels using Deep Features', Kotzias et. al,.
-KDD 2015 Please cite the paper if you want to use it :)

-It contains sentences labelled with positive or negative sentiment, extracted from reviews of products, movies, and restaurants
+The datasets contains sentences labelled with positive or negative sentiment, extracted from reviews of products, movies, and restaurants

 =======
 Format: